- Install *nix agents

 Windows user account the agent service uses.
 This property is useful if the agent needs to access files on UNC shares, because the default

-The user account must already exist, and may be a local or domain user.
+The user account must already exist, and can be a local or domain user.
 The installer allows domain users even if they have not accessed the machine before.
 The installer grants

 This property must be combined with